StupidRepo/DVD_SDL3/README.md

 - [x] Bouncing capabilities
   - [x] Colour-changing ability
   - [x] Bounce SFX
-  - [x] SFX for when you hit a corner very near-perfectly
   - [x] No randomness so it follows the same path over and over until you resize the window to set it on a new path lol

 # Building